Opinion formation in Wikipedia Ising networks: Results for competition of three groups of entries

 We attribute to each of the three groups its own color $C\in\{R,G,B\}$ being red, green or blue (RGB) and compute for each (non-white) node the {\em color polarization} of color $C$ as the fraction $\eta_{C}(i)=n_C(i)/\sum_{C'\in\{R,G,B\}} n_{C'}(i)$ where $n_C(i)$ is the number of color $C$ outcomes of node $i$ in the $N_r$ pathway realizations.
 (Note that for the non-white nodes $i$ we typically have $\sum_{C'\in\{R,G,B\}} n_{C'}(i)\approx N_r$ while for the white nodes $j$ we have $\sum_{C'\in\{R,G,B\}} n_{C'}(j)\ll N_r$.)

-From $\eta_C(i)$ we compute for $C\in\{R,G,B\}$ its global network average (over non-white nodes) which is noted $\eta_{0,C}$ and we characterize the node preference for color $C$ by the difference $\Delta\eta_C(i)=\eta_C(i)-\eta_{0,C}$ which represents the color preference of node $i$ in comparison to the global network color preference (both for color $C$).
+From $\eta_C(i)$ we compute for $C\in\{R,G,B\}$ its global network average (over non-white nodes) which is defined as $\eta_{0,C}$ and we characterize the node preference for color $C$ by the difference $\Delta\eta_C(i)=\eta_C(i)-\eta_{0,C}$ which represents the color preference of node $i$ in comparison to the global network color preference (both for color $C$).

 For the 3-entry analysis, where each of the 3 entries is mapped to an RGB color channel, we present two types of world map visualizations: \textit{Monochromatic Maps:} Each map displays a single color channel (Red, Green, or Blue).
 The color intensity is scaled by the $\Delta\eta_C$ value, ranging from zero to maximum saturation. \textit{Multicolor Maps:} These maps use an RGB color triangle to represent the combination of the 3 entries.
 The triangle is constructed such that each vertex represents a pure color, corresponding to the maximum value of one component ($\eta_R, \eta_G,$ or $\eta_B$) while the other two are at their minima.